Transparent dark purple Travel Guide by Insurte logo

 Belgium long stay visas for self-employed professionals

-If you are self-employed and need to carry out business in Belgium for longer than 90 days, you may need a visa and professional card.
+If you are self-employed and need to carry out business in Belgium for longer than 90 days, you may need a visa and a professional card.

 • A completed application form from the region in which you're applying.